steph-xue/mentra/README.md

 ## Overview

-This project reimagines the traditional journaling experience by integrating intelligent insights and advice tailored to the user's needs.
-It allows users to log their thoughts, emotions, and experiences while receiving thoughtful, insightful, and actionable responses that support self-reflection and encourage personal growth and well being.
-It is built with JavaScript, HTML, CSS, and Bootstrap on the frontend, and Django and Python on the backend, with SQLite as the database.
-Google Gemini generates a personalized journal response based on the entry the user writes and the response category they select.
+This project is a full-stack web application that reimagines the traditional journaling experience by providing personalized insights and guidance based on each user’s needs.
+Users can record their thoughts, emotions, and experiences while receiving thoughtful, actionable responses designed to support self-reflection, personal growth, and well-being.
+The frontend is built with JavaScript, HTML, CSS, and Bootstrap, while the backend is built with Python and Django and uses SQLite for data storage.
+Google Gemini generates a personalized response based on the user’s journal entry and selected response category.

 <br>